UmithanGoktolga/UAV_Rental/uav-rental-main/README.md

 Meta: This inner class specifies model-specific options.
 The ordering option ensures that queries retrieving rentals are ordered by the start_date in descending order.
 __str__: Provides a human-readable representation of the Rental instance.

-The models defined in this file enable you to:

-Create a custom user system with attributes like name, surname, email, etc.
-Categorize UAVs.
-Keep a record of all the UAVs along with their details and availability status.
-Record all rentals of UAVs, the user renting them, and the rental period.
-The relationships between models (like ForeignKey between UAV and Category) allow you to associate UAVs with specific categories and users with specific rentals.

 --Forms.py--